Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Summary

 \section{Summary}

-The NEON experiment aims to observe \cenns from the reactor electron antineutrino.
-The detector comprises six NaI(Tl) crystals with several layers of shield and installed in the tendon gallery of the nuclear reactor with the thermal power 2.8\,GW approximately 24\,m far from the reactor core.
+The NEON experiment aims to observe \cenns using reactor electron antineutrinos.
+The detector comprises six NaI(Tl) crystals with several layers of shield and is installed in the tendon gallery of a nuclear reactor with a thermal power of 2.8\,GW that is approximately 23.7\,m away from the reactor core.
 The detector has been acquiring data at full reactor power since May 2021.
-The initial data has presented excellent performance of detector with acceptable background level.
-Based on the observed background level, \cenns observation sensitivity is evaluated as more than 3\,$\sigma$ when considering one year reactor-on and 100\,days reactor-off data.
+The initial data reveal an excellent performance of the detector with an acceptable background level of 6\,counts/keV/kg/day in the 2--6\,keVee energy region.
+Assuming a one-year reactor-on and 100\,days reactor-off data, 0.2\,keVee energy threshold with 22\,NPE/keVee light output, and 7\,counts/keV/kg/day background in the region of interest (0.2--0.5\,keVee), \cenns observation sensitivity of the NEON experiment is evaluated as more than 3\,$\sigma$.

-\acknowledgments This work was supported by the Institute for Basic Science (IBS) under project code IBS-R016-A1, Republic of Korea and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2021R1A2C1013761 and NRF-2021R1A2C3010989).
-We thank the Korea Hydro and Nuclear Power (KHNP) company and particularly acknowledge the help and support provided by the staff members of the Safety and Engineering Support Team of Hanbit Nuclear Power Plant 3.
+\acknowledgments This work was supported by the Institute for Basic Science (IBS) under project code IBS-R016-A1, Republic of Korea, and the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (NRF-2021R1A2C1013761 and NRF-2021R1A2C3010989).
+We thank the Korea Hydro and Nuclear Power (KHNP) company and acknowledge the help and support provided by the staff members of the Safety and Engineering Support Team of Hanbit Nuclear Power Plant 3.
 [2]{#2}\begingroup \endgroup